jplatte/eyeball/eyeball/README.md

 This library is currently optimized for low (0 - 4) numbers of subscribers.
-If you care about performance of a few dozens of subscribers, or are using hundrets of subscribers, please open an issue to discuss.
+If you care about performance of a few dozens of subscribers, or are using hundreds of subscribers, please open an issue to discuss.

 For more details, see the documentation [on docs.rs][docs.rs].